 Lastly, somewhat related, there is the question of daylight hours.
 These will change significantly over the course of walking the South Island.
 This chart shows that you might start out with just over 15 hours between sunrise and sunset on 1 January in the latitude of Christchurch, but three months later you are down to 11.5 hours in which to get your daily hike done – a good reason for not walking too early or late in the season.
 (Here’s a specific scenario: Bluff on 27 January has 15 hrs between sunrise and sunset; if you get to Picton two months later, you will experience just 12 hours.)

 Bad weather or a prolonged dunking in a cold river can lead to the life threatening condition known as hypothermia.
 A NZ Mountain Safety Council pamphlet (no longer online but a video link is) said, “Hypothermia is when the core body temperature drops to a level where normal brain and muscle function is impaired – usually at or below 35°C. When the body cannot cope it goes into survival mode, shutting down non-essential functions.
 Hypothermia occurs when the body cannot make up for the amount of heat lost.”
 The onset of hypothermia can be recognised by a person showing signs of apparent drunkenness.
 They might claim they are fine, but stumble, are argumentative, confused and have slurred speech.
 Unfortunately, these symptoms are hard to recognise in yourself if you are on your own.
-Treatment begins with preventing further heat loss by getting out of the wind or rain, putting on dry and warm clothes, and then giving warm sweet drinks, but not alcohol.
-Sitting next to a fire or drinking alcohol as these draw blood away from your core to your skin.
+Treatment begins with preventing further heat loss by getting out of the wind or rain, putting on dry and warm clothes, and then giving warm sweet drinks.
+Avoid sitting next to a fire or drinking alcohol as these draw blood away from your core to your skin.

 Assuming this is unintentional, the key thing is not to charge about in all directions and get even more lost.
 Better to sit down and spend some time thinking carefully.
 See some guidance on the Mountain Safety Council’s emergencies page.